rominalodolo/JAVA2/README.md

 ## [Java Interface](https://www.programiz.com/java-programming/interfaces)
 An interface outlines a contract for a class.
 The contract outlined by an interface mandates the methods that must be implemented in a class.
 Classes implementing the contract must fulfill the entire contract or be declared `abstract`.
+It's like an agreement.
 - Provides specifications that a class (which implements it) must follow.
 - Interfaces help us to achieve abstraction in Java.
 - Interfaces are also used to achieve multiple inheritance in Java.